SCOTCHMAN'S CREEK GOLF CLUB

 The club provides a 9 hole competition played on Tuesdays for those members who are getting older or are recovering from injury or illness.
 Tee off time is approximately 7.15 am for the first group of four followed by groups as designated by the Marshall.
 The group plays the back nine holes of the course from the 10th tee.
 On most Tuesday’s there are between 15 and 20 players teeing off.
 The 9 holers have a representative on the General Committee of the Club.

-Each year in March the group plays a championship consisting of 3 weeks in a row.
-The winner of the championship will be presented with the Dan Webb Memorial Trophy.
-The overall player of the year will be awarded the Masters Nine Holer Champion Trophy.
+championship will be presented with the Dan Webb Memorial Trophy.
+The overall player of the year will be awarded the Masters Nine Holer Champion Trophy

 © 2010 Scotchman's Creek Golf Club Inc - Reg.
 No. A 0020428V